 When everyone is out for revenge, no one is safe.
 Former enemies Bobby Axelrod and Chuck Rhoades, and Wendy Rhoades,...
 [More]

 Critics Consensus: The sophomore season of Derry Girls doesn't lose any of its irreverent charms thanks its predictably unpredictable romps and canny characterizations.

-A candid comedy focusing on a Northern Irish family set against the spectre of The Troubles....
+A comedy focusing on a Northern Irish family set against the backdrop of The Troubles....
 [More]

 Critics Consensus: Brash and bonkers as ever, Veep bows out with an unapologetically absurd final season that solidifies its status as one of TV's greatest comedies.

 The new season of VEEP finds Selina Meyer trying to gain traction in early primary

 Adjusted Score: 104.284%